zachstultz/komga-cover-extractor/README.md

 ## Usage
 1. Clone or download repository.
 2. Run ```pip3 install -r requirements.txt```
-3. Add desired paths that you want scanned into the string array at the top of komga-cover-extractor.py
+3. Add desired paths that you want scanned into the paths string array at the top of komga-cover-extractor.py
 4. Run komga-cover-extractor.py ```python3 komga-cover-extractor.py```

 ## Contact